 Your satisfaction depends on theirs.

 Over the last couple of decades, some fascinating research has repeatedly illustrated how patient satisfaction in healthcare can ultimately benefit providers.
-When your patients are happier with their care experience, you’re likely to notice:
+When your patients are happier with their experience of care, you’re likely to notice:

 - Greater loyalty: Like in any field, satisfaction feeds on itself, as patients who feel it develop a bond—that, after a while, no other practitioner can replace.